perryjohnson/biplaneblade/README.md

 create and analyze biplane wind turbine blades with 1D beam finite elements and 2D cross-sectional analysis

+This repository holds the source code used for the analysis of a 100-meter biplane wind turbine blade, as described in Chapter 5 of P. Roth-Johnson (2014), 'Aero-Structural Design Investigations for Biplane Wind Turbine Blades,' Ph.D.
+Dissertation, UCLA.

 Current workflow
 ----------------
 1. run `path_to_blade_lib/prep_stnXX_mesh.py` - write initial TrueGrid input file with boundary curves: `mesh_stnXX_start.tg`